17 Secluded Beaches in Sydney for a Quiet Swim

 Milk Beach in Vaucluse

-The best way to get to the beach is by doing the Rose Bay to Watsons Bay walking track starting at the Rose Bay ferry wharf.
-A refreshing swim after a bit of hiking makes the experience even better.
+The best way to reach the beach is by following the Rose Bay to Watsons Bay walking track, starting at the Rose Bay ferry wharf.
+A refreshing swim after a bit of hiking makes the visit even more rewarding.

 15. Queens Beach, Vaucluse